jiuchen1986/PyOps/ganglia-nagios/ansible/README.md

 Hence, if the connected DNS server can not help, the mapping between the ip address and the fqdn of each host in the monitoring cluster must be added manually to the `/etc/hosts` file on the cluster header.

-## Add Monitoring To A Single Erikube Cluster With The Installed Monitoring Server
+## Add Monitoring To A Single Cluster With The Installed Monitoring Server
-This project supports add monitoring to the hosts bearing a single erikube cluster, with a prerequisite that the monitoring server, i.e. a host running nagios-core, ganglia-gmetad and ganglia-web, has been setup.
+This project supports add monitoring to the hosts belonging to a single cluster, with an installed monitoring server, i.e. the host running nagios-core, ganglia-gmetad and ganglia-web, using a single inventory file along with several required variables input via commands line.

+Those operations targeting on a single cluster support 3 different types of the cluster, including the **kubespray**, the **erikube** and the **devenv** in which hosts running ubuntu.

 The actions taken for a single cluster are: